lytics/pathforajs/docs/docs/api/methods.md

 ## triggerWidgets

 triggerWidgets is a helper method for widgets with the [manualTrigger](/display_conditions.md#manualTrigger) displayCondition.
-Widgets with this condition will not display until all other display conditions are met, and  `pathora.triggerWidgets` has been called.
+Widgets with this condition will not display until all other display conditions are met, and  `pathfora.triggerWidgets` has been called.
 This method similar to `initializeWidgets`, in that it is useful when you want to trigger a module on a custom event with javascript.
 However with `triggerWidgets` you don't need to pass in widget object thus you can call this method even before the config has been defined.

 <table>
   <thead>